21d5/docker-kamailio/README.md

   - check `route[PSTN]` for regexp routing condition

 * To enable database aliases lookup:
-  - enable mysql
+  - enable postgres
   - define `WITH_ALIASDB`

 * To enable speed dial lookup:
-  - enable mysql
+  - enable postgres
   - define `WITH_SPEEDDIAL`

 * To enable multi-domain support:
-  - enable mysql
+  - enable postgres
   - define `WITH_MULTIDOMAIN`

 * To enable TLS support: